simonmeggle/blog.robotmk.org/content/english/post/ihl-skimage-pr.md

 ## Conclusion

-Our extension to the **ImageHorizonLibrary** makes application tests possible even if the *haystack* image was "optimized"/"falsified" (this is in the eye of the beholder...) due to **image compression, font smoothing** etc., or even if content from **external sources** cannot be taken as predictable (as shown in the example of the highway operator application).
+Our extension to the **ImageHorizonLibrary** makes application tests possible even if the *haystack* image was "optimized" or "falsified" (this is in the eye of the beholder...) due to **image compression, font smoothing** etc., or even if content from **external sources** cannot be taken as predictable (as shown in the example of the highway operator application).

-We (me and Gautam) are very proud about this further development which we will present [Eficode](https://www.eficode.com) in the form of a **pull request on Github**.
+We (Gautam and me) are very proud about this further development which we will soon present Eficode in the form of a **pull request on Github**.

-## Thank you, ABRAXAS Informatik AG
+## Thanks to ABRAXAS Informatik AG

-And again, a million thanks to [ABRAXAS Informatik AG (CH)](https://abraxas.ch) for the **excellent collaboration**, your candour for **Open Source Software** and last but not least the **financial resources**, which made all this possible.
+And again, a million thanks to <a href="https://abraxas.ch" target="_blank">ABRAXAS Informatik AG (CH)</a> for the excellent collaboration, your candour for Open Source Software and last but not least the financial resources, which made all this possible.